 Celebrated every year for centuries in the center of China, the Moon Festival, also called the Mooncake Festival, is held in autumn at night, when the moon is at its brightest.
 Initially, the communities bonded together to give thanks for the harvests.

-Nowadays, families gather to prepare together and enjoy the most traditional forms of mooncakes, remembering, through various stories and rituals, the principles of abundance, harmony, longevity, and prosperity, of course.
+Nowadays, families gather to prepare together and enjoy the most traditional forms of mooncakes, remembering, through various stories and rituals, the principles of abundance, harmony, longevity and prosperity, of course.

 The most traditional fillings of mooncakes are lotus seed paste and red bean paste.